EvanED/jsonwriter/README.md

 STL containers, and is *extensible*, meaning you can provide an outputter for your own format, and is *simple to use*.

+== Building an installation ==

+This library currently consists of a single header, so there's no building to be done at all.
+Just copy that header to where you want.

+All examples in this README are also available in the `examples/` directory of the distribution.
+Build them by changing to that directory and running `scons`.
+(You'll need [SCons](http://www.scons.org) installed, of course.) `ex1` needs a compiler capable of compiling C++11's initializer list support; if you are using GCC, it will automatically pass `-std=c++0x` to your compiler.

+In addition, I should probably write some tests one of these days.

 == How to serialize an object ==